 - Use the right tone and language to match your customer’s words.

+All you have to do is pitch their concerns and desires to you so they feel more comfortable reaching you.
 Contacting customers at the right time is critical, and sending timely emails with personalized and relevant content can result in higher click-through rates and a significant increase in ROI.

 3. Do not make it look like a sales pitch!